Skip to content

 A reader recently asked, “What mortgage rate can I get with my credit score?”
 So I figured I’d try to clear up a somewhat complex question.

-With mortgage rates now at new all-time lows, again (sigh!), borrowers looking to refinance a mortgage or purchase a home seem to be increasingly curious about the possibility of snagging a 30-year fixed below 3%.
+With mortgage rates no longer at all-time lows (sigh), borrowers looking to refinance a mortgage or purchase a home are facing an uphill battle.

-Most of the time, the interest rate tends to be higher…let’s explore why that is and help you avoid any unpleasant surprises when you speak to a lender.
+Let’s explore why that is so you can set the right expectations and avoid any unpleasant surprises when you finally speak to a lender.

 Mortgage Rates Are Based on Your Credit Score